Loading...

 Hearing Required

 Oregon does not impose a statewide dollar cap on HOA fines.
-Instead, the Oregon Planned Community Act (ORS 94.630) establishes strict procedural requirements that make arbitrary enforcement difficult: mandatory written notice, 30-day cure period, board hearing, and fair process.
+Instead, the Oregon Planned Community Act (ORS 94.630) establishes procedural requirements that make arbitrary enforcement difficult: the fine must be authorized by the governing documents, follow a schedule of fines the association delivered to owners, and be imposed only after notice and an opportunity to be heard.
 These procedural protections function as effective constraints on fine overreach.
 Compare Oregon's approach to other states on our HOA fine limits by state comparison.
 For specific guidance on your situation, see our guide to fighting Oregon HOA violations.

 Although Oregon has no dollar limit on fines, the statute's strict procedural requirements accomplish homeowner protection through process: